Please use a terminal that supports

 StarFive # loady ## Ready for binary (ymodem) download to 0xA0000000 at 115200 bps...
 CCxyzModem - CRC mode, 1(SOH)/128(STX)/0(CAN) packets, 7 retries ## Total Size = 0x0001fe80 = 130688 Bytes StarFive #

-There is some assurance that the transfer went well, as YMODEM uses a CRC16 checksum on every block sent (1KB blocks).
-Should that not be enough, it is possible to check CRC32 of the whole file and manually compare.
+There is strong assurance that the transfer went well, as YMODEM uses a CRC16 checksum on every block sent (1KB blocks), so if $filesize matches, it should be good.
+Regardless, it’s possible to CRC32 the whole file and manually compare.

 StarFive # crc32 $loadaddr $filesize crc32 for a0000000 ... a001fe7f ==> ca14da8e